What are the best solutions for my baby's teething pain?

 Give your baby a freezable teething ring or a pacifier that you can stick in the freezer.
 The cold can help decrease the inflammation, which is really what causes the pain.

 Wet a washcloth with cool water and let baby gnaw on it a bit to relieve some pain and inflammation.
 You can also wet a corner of the washcloth, freeze it and allow baby to gnaw on it.

 Massage your baby's gums with your finger.

-Infant acetaminophen (Panadol, Pediapap, or Tylenol) may help as well.
-It will help with the pain, won't cause any other side-effects, and baby may actually sleep a little bit better.
+Infant acetaminophen (Panadol, Pediapap, or Tylenol) may help, as well.
+It will relieve the pain, won't cause any other side effects, and your baby may actually sleep a little bit better.
 If the baby is older than 6 months, ibuprofen (Advil, Motrin) is an option.

 The FDA issued a warning about teething medications that contain benzocaine, such as Anbesol, Baby Orajel, and Orabase.
-They have advised parents and care takers not to use products with benzocaine in children younger than age 2.
+It has advised parents and caregivers not to use products with benzocaine in children younger than age 2.
 Benzocaine has been associated with a condition called methemoglobinemia that can affect a baby's oxygen levels.